-This report documents the assessment of the National Information Assurance Partnership (NIAP) validation team of the evaluation of Samsung Electronics Co., Ltd. Samsung Galaxy Devices on Android 7.1 solution provided by Samsung Electronics Co., Ltd..
-It presents the evaluation results, their justifications, and the conformance results.
+This report documents the assessment of the National Information Assurance Partnership (NIAP) validation team of the evaluation of Samsung Galaxy Devices on Android 8 solution provided by Samsung Electronics Co., Ltd. It presents the evaluation results, their justifications, and the conformance results.
 This Validation Report is not an endorsement of the Target of Evaluation by any agency of the U.S. government, and no warranty is either expressed or implied.

-The evaluation was performed by the Gossamer Security Solutions (Gossamer) Common Criteria Testing Laboratory (CCTL) in Catonsville, MD, United States of America, and was completed in November 2017.
+The evaluation was performed by the Gossamer Security Solutions (Gossamer) Common Criteria Testing Laboratory (CCTL) in Catonsville, MD, United States of America, and was completed in May 2018.
 The information in this report is largely derived from the Evaluation Technical Report (ETR) and associated test reports, all written by Gossamer Security Solutions.
-The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant, and meets the assurance requirements of the Protection Profile For Mobile Device Fundamentals, Version 3.1, 01 June 2017 and General Purpose Operating Systems Protection Profile/Mobile Device Fundamentals Protection Profile Extended Package (EP) Wireless Local Area Network (WLAN) Clients, Version 1.0, 08 February 2016.
+The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant, and meets the assurance requirements of the Protection Profile for Mobile Device Fundamentals, Version 3.1, 16 June 2017, General Purpose Operating Systems Protection Profile/Mobile Device Fundamentals Protection Profile Extended Package (EP) Wireless Local Area Network (WLAN) Clients, Version 1.0, 08 February 2016 and PP-Module for Virtual Private Network (VPN) Clients, Version 2.1, 05 October 2017.

-The Target of Evaluation (TOE) is the Samsung Electronics Co., Ltd. Samsung Galaxy Devices on Android 7.1.
+The Target of Evaluation (TOE) is the Samsung Galaxy Devices on Android 8.